-Costa Rica Volcanoes & Rainforests Trip
+Costa Rica Volcanoes & Rainforests Trip Costa Rica

 10 Days from £2720pp

-With sustainability and ecotourism at the heart of its goals, Costa Rica is a nature lovers dream destination.
-Playing host to 5% of the world’s biodiversity, this small lush green country offers its visitors new surprises around every corner.
+With sustainability and ecotourism at the heart of the country's goals, Costa Rica is a nature lovers dream destination.

-Students will discover new flora and fauna at every location, and our expert guides will talk you through every environment.
+Playing host to 5% of the world’s biodiversity, students will discover new flora and fauna at every location, enhanced by our expert guides.

 What's included